dvirgiln/dvirgiln.github.io/_posts/2019-03-01-akka-streams-graphdsl-and-windowing.md

       val printSink = Sink.foreach[String](r => logger.info(s"Producer Record: $r"))
 ```
 Considerations about previous code:
-* Line 1: using the flow fold operator to aggregate all the sales record that belong to the same split during the same window.
+* Line 1: using the flow **fold** operator to aggregate all the sales record that belong to the same split during the same window.
 * Line 10: this line writes into the new feature ids into a file.
 The splits are formed by a concatenation of strings, but in our output dataset we need to convert the split attributes into one integer.
 This file will have the relationship between splits and ids.
 * Line 11: we have as an input a map with String as key and a List[SalesRecord] as a value.
 In the definition of the Config we specified how it would be computed the features conversion using higher order functions.
-* Line 12: here it is the cmputation of the features.
+* Line 12: here it is the computation of the features.
 * Line 13: the output it is something like id, feature1,feature2,feature3...,feature_n
-* Line 19: This is the definition of the console sink.
+* Line 19: This is the definition of the **console sink**.
 Easy!

 ## Source Code
-I have not included all the source code here, but it is accesible from my github account:
+I have not included all the source code during my explanations, but it is accesible from my github account:
 [streams_repository](https://github.com/dvirgiln/streams-kafka)

-Follow the instructions to execute it using Docker:
+In case you want to run all the complete example, just follow the following instructions:

 ```
 sbt docker